EPI-USE-Labs/git-bundle/README.md

 ## Usage examples

-Let's say you have a Rails application that uses two of your own reusable Rails engines called forum_engine and blog_engine.
+Let's say you have a Rails application that uses two of your own reusable Rails engines called *forum_engine* and *blog_engine*.
 This is how you include them in your Gemfile:
 ```ruby
 gem 'forum_engine', git: 'https://github.com/your_name/forum_engine.git', branch: :master
 gem 'blog_engine', git: 'https://github.com/your_name/blog_engine.git', branch: :master